Tortoise for Sale

 Commercial Pet Stores

-Some commercial pet stores have reptiles for sale, including tortoises.
+Some commercial pet stores have tortoises for sale, amongst other reptiles.
 However, many pet stores purchase tortoises from mass breeders and fail to properly care for them in-store.
 It’s recommended that you seek a reputable breeder or reptile enthusiast to purchase or adopt your tortoise from.

-Reptile shows are one of the best places to purchase exotic reptiles.
+Reptile shows are one of the best places to find tortoises for sale.
 Where many pet stores and online breeders often only have one or two species of tortoises to choose from (or perhaps just one or two tortoises altogether!), reptile shows offer the widest variety of animals in a single place.
 Breeders that attend reptile shows have a true passion for their animals and can help both novice and advanced reptile owners improve their knowledge of caring for tortoises.